maxisam/ngx-clipboard/README.md

 ## Troubleshooting

 1. If you use webpack, check `/demo/webpack`.
-Try to use the same version of webpack that demo used.
+Try to use the same version of webpack that demo used, if you run into any error.

 Kudos to [Thierry Templier](http://stackoverflow.com/a/36330518/667767) This project is base on his answer on StackOverflow